-Mobilization of resources nationally is required to sustain incident management operations in the active Geographic Areas.
-National priorities established as a necessary measure to address the heavy and persistent demand for shared resources among active Geographic Areas.
+Mobilization of resources nationally is required to sustain incident management operations in active Geographic Areas.
+National priorities are established to address the demand for shared resources among active Geographic Areas.
 There is a moderate to high probability that drawing down resources from non-active Geographic Areas may pose a risk should existing conditions change.

-- Significant wildland fire or non-fire activity is occurring in multiple Geographic Areas with Incident Management Teams (IMTs) actively engaged. - Mobilization of resources through NICC is moderate to heavy. - Potential for emerging significant wildland fires is normal for the time of year.
+- Significant wildland fire or non-fire activity is occurring in multiple Geographic Areas with Incident Management Teams (IMTs) actively engaged. - Mobilization of resources through NICC is moderate to heavy.

+• Potential for emerging significant wildland fires is normal for the time of year.

-Shared resources are heavily committed.
-National mobilization trends affect all Geographic Areas and regularly occur over larger and larger distances.
+National Resources are heavily committed.
+National mobilization trends affect all Geographic Areas and regularly occur over larger distances.
 National priorities govern resources of all types.
 Heavy demand on inactive/low activity Geographic Areas for available resources.